Stuycs-K/final-project-09-hua-charles-li-lisa/WORKLOG.md

 ## 5/30/24

 Changing the test files for the key to be letters instead of numbers.
 Will need to change how we parse the file.

+## 5/31/24

+Tested a case that won't work with the method to make sure all calculations are correct (no modular multiplicative inverse means you can't inverse the matrix with our method).